 Body Imaging Fellowship

-Rotations include inpatient CT, inpatient ultrasound + ultrasound guided biopsies, outpatient CT, outpatient ultrasound, body MRI, and elective (up to 3 blocks).
-During the elective blocks, fellows can choose up to 3 different rotations or may choose to concentrate in a specific field.
-Options for elective blocks can include (but are not limited to): image guided biopsy, fetal imaging, cardiovascular imaging, chest imaging, mammography/women’s imaging, pediatric MRI, cardiac MRI, musculoskeletal imaging, nuclear medicine, informatics, research, or quality improvement to name a few.
+Rotations include inpatient and ED CT, outpatient CT, inpatient and ED ultrasound (includes ultrasound guided biopsies), outpatient ultrasound, body MRI, PET-CT, and electives.
+During the elective blocks, fellows can choose from the following options: cardiovascular imaging, chest imaging, image guided biopsy, nuclear medicine, fetal imaging, mammography/women’s imaging, pediatric MRI, cardiac MRI, musculoskeletal imaging, informatics, research, or quality improvement to name a few.

 Through the Stanford Cancer Imaging Training (SCIT) program, we are able to accept up to two fellows for a two-year training program.
 The mission of SCIT is to train the next generation of researchers in the development and clinical translation of advanced techniques for cancer imaging and its applications.
 Learn more about SCIT at http://med.stanford.edu/scitpgrogram.html